Experience the magnificence of Florence on our immersive day-long tour

 Admire the genius of Brunelleschi and Ghiberti at the Duomo

-The magnificent Duomo by Brunelleschi dominates the skyline of Florence.
+Brunelleschi's magnificent Duomo dominates the skyline of Florence.
 It is an amazing feat of engineering, and as you learn about its construction and the fiery personality of its architect, you will gain an even deeper appreciation for this wonder of the Renaissance.
 Your guide will also show you the beautiful Baptistery, with its famous bronze doors designed by Ghiberti.
 The extraordinary detail of the Biblical scenes on the doors even impressed Michelangelo, who thought they were so beautiful “they would grace the entrance to Paradise”, will be well discussed by our guide during your Florence Tour.

 Explore an early-modern world of merchants and markets

 Another fascinating chapter of Florence’s history is its mercantile past, the story of the city’s guilds and merchants.
 You will explore the beautiful Orsanmichele, the granary transformed into a market, and finally a church.
 The statues on its ornate facade, including Donatello’s splendid St George, symbolise the powerful guilds of Florence, whose influence extended far beyond the city.
 After learning about the lives of the merchants and the world of Renaissance trade, you will pass by Palazzo Davanzati.
 This exquisitely decorated palace, bright and spacious compared to the medieval buildings across the street, gives a valuable insight into the private lives of the city’s powerful merchant dynasties.

 Discover a story of power and corruption at Palazzo Vecchio